lukesmallman1993/Guess-What-Trivia/README.md

    - Red is associated with wrong and danger.
 Ill be using red for my incorrect answers on my questions to inducate that the question the user selected is incorrect.
   ##### **Green**
    - Green is associated with correct and Go.
 Ill be using green for my correct answers so that it tells the user that the question they have selected is correct.
-  ##### **Orange**
-   - I'll be using orange for my progress bar in my quiz as I dont want it to clash with any other color.
+   - I'll be using green for my progress bar in my quiz as when researching a color most of them where this color.
 This might change depending on what colors work well together.
   ##### **Blue**
    - This will be a temporary color for my background just to make it easier for me to see my changes.
  ### **Wireframes**